Tareq-Diab/Waiter_Robot/README.md

 This robot uses ROS's navigation stack to move around in it's environment and calculate the best route around static and dynamic obstacles.
 ![](https://github.com/Tariq96/Waiter_Robot/blob/master/pictures/GIF-201006_133905.gif)
 ## Operation Flow
+1- mapping the restaurant environment to localize tabels and static object using slam algorithm.

+2- navigation using the created map.

 ## mapping
 The robot is used for the first time to create a map of the restaurant in order to use it later for navigation around obstacles Autonomously. using the Slam algorithm along with odometry sensors such as encoders , IMU and lidar , a map is created and saved for later use.